 Prostate cancer is a cancerous tumor in the prostate gland, a small walnut-sized gland in men that makes seminal fluid, which helps carry sperm out of the body.
 The prostate is located beneath the bladder and surrounds the urethra, the tube that carries urine out through the penis.

 Prostate tumors can be benign or cancerous.
 With benign tumors, the prostate gets bigger and squeezes the urethra, interrupting the normal flow of urine.
-This condition, called benign prostate hyperplasia or BPH, is common and not usually life threatening.
-Prostate cancer -- one of the most common kinds of cancer in men -- can spread beyond the prostate gland and be life threatening.
+This condition, called benign prostate hyperplasia (BPH), is common and not usually life threatening.
+Prostate cancer, one of the most common kinds of cancer in men, can spread beyond the prostate gland and be life threatening.

-Most cancerous tumors in the prostate grow slowly and either don't spread or don't cause harm for decades.
+Most cancerous tumors in the prostate grow slowly and either do not spread or do not cause harm for decades.
 When caught early, prostate cancer can be treated successfully in more than 90% of cases.
-Men 50 years old and older should talk to their doctors about being screened for prostate cancer.
+Men 50 years old and older should talk to their doctors about screening for prostate cancer.

 Signs and Symptoms